grovetools/grove-gemini/README.md

 <img src="docs/images/grove-gemini-readme.svg" width="60%" />

-Grove Gemini (`gemapi`) is a command-line interface for Google's Gemini API, designed to support development workflows.
-It integrates with the Grove ecosystem to provide automatic codebase context management, caching to reduce latency and cost, and a suite of observability tools for monitoring API usage.

-The tool is built to handle large code contexts by leveraging the Gemini Caching API and provides (experimental) commands to query local request logs, Google Cloud metrics, and billing data.
+Grove Gemini (`gemapi`) is a command-line interface for Google's Gemini API that supports development workflows by managing codebase context and API interactions.
+The tool can use the Gemini Caching API for large contexts and includes commands to query local logs and Google Cloud for usage metrics and billing data.

 <!-- placeholder for animated gif -->

 ## Key Features

-*   **Smart Context Management**: Automatically builds context from your codebase using a `.grove/rules` file, powered by `grove-context`.
-This ensures that prompts sent to the Gemini API are informed by relevant source code without manual file gathering.
+*   **Context Management**: Builds prompt context by reading a `.grove/rules` file and passing matching files to the API.
+This process is handled by `grove-context`.

-*   **Advanced Caching (experimental)**: Caches large "cold context" files using the Gemini Caching API to reduce costs and improve response times on repeated queries.
-Caching is an opt-in feature that includes automatic invalidation when source files change and support for TTLs.
-An interactive terminal UI (`gemapi cache tui`) is available for managing caches.
+*   **Caching (experimental)**: Caches "cold context" files using the Gemini Caching API via an `@enable-cache` directive.
+Provides a terminal interface (`gemapi cache tui`) for cache management.

-*   **Rich Observability (experimental)**: A comprehensive `query` command allows you to inspect API usage from multiple data sources:
+*   **Observability (experimental)**: Includes a `query` command to inspect API usage from multiple sources: `query local` for local logs, `query metrics` for Google Cloud Monitoring, `query tokens` for Google Cloud Logging, and `query billing` for BigQuery exports.
-    *   `query local`: View detailed local logs of all `gemapi` requests.
-    *   `query metrics`: Fetch request counts and error rates from Google Cloud Monitoring.
-    *   `query tokens`: Analyze token usage from Google Cloud Logging.
-    *   `query billing`: Pull cost data directly from BigQuery billing exports.

-*   **Token Utilities**: The `count-tokens` command can estimate costs and verify that a prompt fits within a model's context window before making an API call.
+*   **Token Utilities**: Provides a `count-tokens` command to estimate token count and cost for a given text before making an API call.

+## How It Works

+When `gemapi request` is executed, it first checks for a `.grove/rules` file in the current project.
+If found, it uses `grove-context` to generate context files based on the defined patterns.

+If caching is enabled via an `@enable-cache` directive, the tool attempts to find a valid cache for static "cold context" files.
+If none is found or if files have changed, it creates a new cache via the Gemini Caching API.

+The final request to the Gemini API includes the user's prompt, any "hot context" files, and a reference to the cached content.
+The tool logs request metrics locally and prints the API response to standard output.

 ## Ecosystem Integration

-Grove Gemini is a component of the Grove ecosystem and is designed to work with other tools in the suite.
+Grove Gemini functions as a component of the Grove tool suite and executes other tools in the ecosystem as subprocesses.

-*   **Grove Meta-CLI (`grove`)**: The central tool for managing the entire ecosystem. `grove` handles the installation, updating, and version management of all Grove binaries, including `grove-gemini`.
+*   **Grove Meta-CLI (`grove`)**: Handles installation, updates, and version management of `grove-gemini` and other tools.

-*   **Grove Context (`cx`)**: Manages the context provided to LLMs. `gemapi` uses `grove-context` to automatically gather relevant source code based on predefined `.grove/rules`.
-This provides the Gemini models with the necessary information to perform their tasks accurately.
+*   **Grove Context (`cx`)**: Before executing a request, `gemapi` calls `grove-context` to read `.grove/rules` files and generate file-based context, which is then provided to the Gemini API.

 ## Installation